Monday, August 1, 2011

 His place on earth wasn’t too bad either.

-A judge later knocked it down to $2 million, but Trouble took his defeat with equanimity and never uttered a "woof" in complaint.
-He ate well in his final years, enjoyed $8,000 worth of grooming annually to take care of his fluffy white locks and was protected at all times by a security detail at a cost of $100,000 per year.
+A judge later knocked it down to $2 million, but Trouble took his defeat with equanimity and never uttered a “woof” in complaint.
+He ate well in his final years, enjoyed $8,000 worth of grooming annually to take care of his fluffy white locks and was guarded 24-hours-a-day by a security detail, at an annual cost of $100,000.

 I was a little behind schedule getting into South Dakota because I felt beat the last two days and decided to quit early both nights.
 Two days ago, I almost ran into problems when I overstayed at dinner after sitting down with a great group of people at a bar and grill in Bancroft, Iowa (population 700).
 I kept talking and listening and procrastinating until finally I had to pedal like Hades the last two hours before dark to find a place to camp.

-The group included his wife Sue, a nurse, Rick and Bertie Hagedorn, she's another nurse, and some other very nice individuals who I've gotten a little mixed up.
-Sue and Bertie told me conditions in the nursing profession have improved since they startred.
+The group included his wife Sue, a nurse, Rick and Bertie Hagedorn, she’s another nurse, and some other very nice individuals who I’ve gotten a little mixed up.
+Sue and Bertie told me conditions in the nursing profession have improved since they started.
+I do have that straight, at least.

-Wayne Amy, I think, was the truckdriver and a jovial soul.
-There was a red-bearded fellow across the table but I could never hear what he said and a nice woman sitting directly to my right who used to do some farming.
-She said land is now selling in Iowa for $8900 per acre; but farmers are getting high prices and the weather this year has been good.
-So most farmers are smiling.
+Wayne Amy, I think, was the truck driver and a jovial soul.
+There was a red-bearded fellow across the table, but I could never hear what he said and a nice woman sitting directly to my right who used to do some farming.
+She said land is now selling in Iowa for $8,900 per acre; but farmers are getting high prices and the weather this year has been good.
+Most farmers are smiling.

-Rick told me you could get $7 per bushel for corn these days and the yield per acre can be 200 bushels.
-He's not a farmer, but drives a machine that lays down fertilizer in the fields.
-It's air-conditioned and has auto-drive that will steer you straight each time you criss-cross the field.
+At one point, they asked me if I didn’t get cooked in the heat, while riding, and I said, yes, but it was probably hotter doing farm work.
+Rick soon set me straight.
+He said a farmer could get $7 per bushel for corn these days and the yield per acre can be 200 bushels.
+He’s not a farmer but drives a machine that lays down fertilizer in the fields.
+And it’s air-conditioned and has auto-drive that will steer you straight each time you crisscross the field.

-The problem is: how anyone new could ever afford enough land or the equipment, when Rick says "you can't buy a new tractor for less than six figures."
-So farms get passed down in the family or big corporations take over and consolidate.
+The problem is: how anyone new could ever afford enough land or the equipment, when Rick says, “You can’t buy a new tractor for less than six figures.”
+Farms are either passed down in the family or big corporations take over and consolidate.

 So, “Pedal on!”
 Isn’t that the line from Wayne’s World?